3 VALLEY RESTAURANTS RECOMMENDED BY FISH&PIPS

 Located at the top of Le Lapin run to Meribel Village, Le Blanchot is a pretty chalet-style restaurant with a great sun terrace.
 It serves elegant French food and is a great lunch spot for beginners.

 Le Plan des Mains, Meribel – +33 (0) 4 79 07 31 06

 With numerous winters under its belt, this restaurant has proved very popular – either opt for the Gastronomique (7 courses) in the restaurant upstairs or something from the snack bar downstairs.
 Extremely well located at the base of Mt Vallon with unbeatable access to the 3 Valleys.

 La Bouitte, St Martin de Belleville – +33 (0) 4 79 08 96 77

-Michelin star winning restaurant in the picturesque village of St Jean de Belleville – a short distance from the larger St Martin – this is mountain dining at it best, but your wallet may be slightly lighter when you leave!
-While away an afternoon and indulge of some of the finest food out there.
+Michelin star winning restaurant in the picturesque village of St Martin de Belleville – this is mountain dining at its best – but your wallet may be slightly lighter when you leave!
+While away an afternoon and indulge in some of the finest food out there.
 Ideal for bad weather days!